parteekahlawat/intro-to-web-dev/README.md

-# Intro to Web Development
+# Intro to Web Development technologies

 This repository contains instructional materials and exercises for an introductory business school course in web technologies and applications, called "Internet Business Technologies".